Preserving Privacy in Personalized Models for Distributed Mobile Services: Related Work

 Prior defenses against model inversion attacks have been limited and problem specific \cite{reza2019privacy, he2019model, yang2020defending, zhao2020tradeoff}.
 Zhao et al. presented a general attribute obfuscation framework using adversarial representation learning to protect sensitive attributes \cite{zhao2020tradeoff}.
 Yang et al. recently proposed an autoencoder-based prediction purification system to defend against model inversion attacks by minimizing the dispersion in output confidence scores \cite{yang2020defending}.
 The purifier is trained by minimizing the inversion attack accuracy and does not coincide with model training.
 Other defenses that have been proposed to prevent membership inference attacks may be relevant to model inversion attacks as well.
 We summarize these in Table \ref{tab:prior_defenses}.

 Existing defense methods that require changes to the data, such as data obfuscation \cite{zhang2018privacy, zhao2020tradeoff} or encryption \cite{bost2015machine}, do not apply in this application since the output needs to be accessible to the honest-but-curious service provider.
+Additionally, existing differential privacy-based solutions only apply to multi-user models.
 In this work, we focus on post-hoc privacy preserving methods that are independent of the trained personalized models.
 Prior work in this domain \cite{jia2019memguard, yang2020defending} induce additional complexity of training noise induction models and are less feasible in applications where the model is on a resource-constrained mobile device.